What are the Shire and the Shire Society, and how did they come about?

 “The Shire” was a term coined by Free State Project early movers and civil disobedience superactivists Russell and Kat Kanning on the NHFree.com Forum.
 The Shire is as much of an idea as it is a physical place.
 Generally, it physically means the area commonly known as New Hampshire and mentally it means a place for free minds anywhere.

-Eventually, after having many government people and supporters of the violent monopoly explain that it’s okay to subject a human being to violence, because we’re all members of “society”, some people got fed up and decided to create an alternative society.
+Eventually, after having many state believers explain that it’s okay to subject a human being to violence, because we’re all members of “society”, some people got fed up and decided to create an alternative society.
 The Shire Society is a society based in peace and consensual interaction between human beings.